 Giguere finished with only six saves on 11 shots before being relieved by Ilya Bryzgalov with 3:34 left before the first intermission.

-Bryzgalov would be very bored the rest of the way, as the Flyers managed just five shots in the last 43:34 of play -- including two in each of the second and third periods, when Anaheim outshot the visitors, 27-4.
+Bryzgalov would be very bored the rest of the way, as the Flyers managed just five shots in the last 43:34 of play -- including two in each of the final two periods, when Anaheim outshot the visitors by a ridiculous 27-4 margin.

 Alexandre Picard and Kapanen gave Philadelphia a perfect shooting percentage in the final twenty minutes, with both beating Bryzgalov early in the stanza.
 Joni Pitkanen and Randy Robitaille each added a pair of helpers to the winning cause.